-12. All amendments shall be prepared by the Legislative Commissioners' Office and submitted in triplicate, the copies to be on yellow-colored and blue-colored paper of the same size and format as the original.
-The yellow-colored copy shall be certified by the clerk and shall be kept at all times in the clerk's office.
+12. All amendments shall be prepared by the Legislative Commissioners' Office and submitted in duplicate or triplicate.
+If submitted in duplicate, the copy shall be printed on white-colored or yellow-colored paper.
+If submitted in triplicate, the copies shall be printed on yellow-colored and blue-colored paper, or on white-colored paper.
+All copies shall be of the same size and format as the original.
+One copy shall be certified by the clerk and shall be kept at all times in the clerk's office.